-I know that my server may have to pay the light bill that day, or may have been laid off from their “real job,” or may have just had an argument with the kitchen over a lost order, or may not actually be cut out for waiting tables but has to do something to pay the bills, or may be stressed out because they have this nagging lump in their left should and no insurance, or has had to go to the bathroom for the last two hours but has been too busy to take a break for such a thing.
+I know that my server may have to pay the light bill that day, or may have been laid off from their “real job,” or may have just had an argument with the kitchen over a lost order, or may not actually be cut out for waiting tables but has to do something to pay the bills, or may be stressed out because they have this nagging lump in their left shoulder and no insurance, or has had to go to the bathroom for the last two hours but has been too busy to take a break.

 Not that I don’t groove on great service—that’s when I’ll leave a stellar tip.